 - Happened once to the titular Dark Magical Girl in the Vampire Princess Miyu OAV.
 The first human she bit after her powers came to the surface, one of her classmates at school, died.
 In a subversion, Miyu didn't brutalize the poor girl, only biting her and sucking off almost all of her blood off-screen (we only see her passed out on the ground), and we learn about her also off-screen death a bit later.
 Not to mention it's a sort-of Justified Trope: it was the second time ever Miyu had drank someone's blood (the first one was when she met Larva) and had no real idea of how to do it; she told Larva in tears that one moment she was distracted and thinking the girl was kinda cute, and at the other she found herself sucking her blood off...

-- Played for laughs in Mahou Sensei Negima!.
+- Played for laughs in Negima!
+Magister Negi Magi.
 Negi pays Evangeline for his lessons by allowing her to drink his blood.
-She insists on it he responds with the same reluctance and squirming as a kid getting a shot at the hospital.
+She insists on it, and he responds with the same reluctance and squirming as a kid getting a vaccination shot at the hospital.

 - The first installment of the Batman vs Dracula series, Red Rain has Dracula and his minions slashing the throats of their victims with their fangs after they're done to cover up the supernatural element of their attack and disguise the killing as a standard murder.

 - Mina Murray from The League of Extraordinary Gentlemen wears a red scarf to hide the scars from her attack by Dracula.
 Alan Moore decided that vampires would feed like vampire bats; i.e. grind the skin into hamburger with nasty serrated teeth, and lap up what comes out.
-So, Mina's scars are not the "pair of discreet puncture wounds" of legend, but massive and disfiguring.
-The Film of the Book goes with the traditional bite look, the way the book had it.
+So, Mina's scars are not the "pair of discreet puncture wounds" of legend, but massive and disfiguring (Alan Quartermain can't stop staring- because, as Mina finally allows him to explain, one of the women he'd loved and married also had scars on her neck, and he thought it was a sign).
+The film goes with the traditional bite look, the way the book had it.